Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 ZIG ZIGLAR

+Athletes spend over 95 percent of their time training and less than 5 percent competing.
 If you want to compete, you have to train.
-As a sports performance coach, I see athletes work hard year round, in season and out, to prepare their bodies for sport.
+As a sports performance coach, I see athletes work hard year-round, in season and out, to prepare their bodies for sport.
 Coaches develop a training plan, and athletes follow the plan.
 They make sacrifices to get better.
-The vast majority of their time is spent on the practice field or in the gym.
+They spend most of their time on the practice field or in the gym.
 Training prepares them for game time.

-Bottom line: we want the results without the work.
+The bottom line is that we want the results without the work.
 We want to have strong character and faith.
 We want to be able to weather the storms of life, resist temptation, and walk away from sin.
 We want to be unselfish, loving, and slow to anger.
 We want a lot of things, but are we willing to pay the price?

-Our desire needs to be matched by our do.
-In 1 Timothy 4:7–8, Paul tells us to “train yourselves to be godly.
-For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.”
-In 1 Corinthians 9:24–27 we’re told to be like athletes training to win the prize.
-And Ephesians 6:10–18 challenges us to be soldiers ready for battle.
+Train yourself to be godly.
+For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.

-1. Training is always opposed.
-Pursuing a relationship with Christ goes against our flesh, the Enemy, the culture, and our schedule.
-The Enemy does not want us connecting with God and growing in wisdom, so he’ll attempt to distract us, discourage us, and overwhelm us with busyness.
+Pursuing a relationship with Christ goes against our flesh, the Enemy, the culture, and our schedules.
+The Enemy does not want us connecting with God or growing in wisdom, so he’ll attempt to distract us, discourage us, and overwhelm us with busyness.
 We’ll be tempted to sleep a little longer and skip our training time with God.

-2. Training is often painful but always purposeful.
 In order to grow, we will need to push and even get a little sore.
 That’s a good thing, even though it may not feel so good at the time.
-Spiritual muscle grows when it’s pushed beyond its limits.
+Spiritual muscle grows when we push it beyond its limits.
 And that pain is always a precursor to growth.

-3. Training is a useful means but a destructive end.
 Training is a means to an end, but it’s never meant to be an end in and of itself.
-Our goal is to be changed into the likeness of Christ.
-To have the fruit of the spirit growing inside us (Galatians 5:22–25) then showing up on the outside.
+Our goal is to be changed into the likeness of Christ, to have the fruit of the Spirit growing inside us (Galatians 5:22–25), then to show up on the outside.
 If training is your “end,” it will become nothing more than religious activity that you check off your list.

-If anybody should get this principle, it’s athletes and coaches.
+If anybody should understand this principle, it’s athletes and coaches.
 We know the hours it takes in the gym and on the practice field to produce peak performance.
-If you want to experience real life-change, you have to train your spirit the same way.
+If you want to experience real life change, you have to train your spirit the same way.
 So make a sacrifice, get a plan, and show up for the workout.
 Your soul will get bigger, faster, and stronger, and you’ll be ready for the challenges of life.
 There are no shortcuts to greatness or godliness.
 We must do the training and let God do the changing.

 TRAINING TIME